 The Pros and Cons of Part-Time & Full-Time Employees

-Higher rates of productivity
+Higher productivity rates

-HubSpot report found that lost productivity costs U.S. businesses a shocking $1.8 trillion yearly.
+A HubSpot report found that lost productivity costs U.S. businesses a shocking $1.8 trillion yearly.
 Helping a full-time employee drop down to a part-time schedule often lowers a company’s cost more than their productivity losses.
 Parkinson’s law is the adage that work will expand to fill the time allotted for completion.
 Deadlines can cause procrastination or even prompt people to fill their time with trivial matters.
 Employees who drop to a part-time schedule often cut out less important tasks like meetings and finish most of the same work in less time.

 Stronger level of employee loyalty